Probing in-medium effect via giant dipole resonance in the extended quantum molecular dynamics model: Results and Discussion

 To avoid introducing complications that would interfere with the research objective, our previous studies only considered the mean-field aspect~\cite{shi_gmr,shi_gdr}.
 This article also takes the collision term into account, enabling the GDR width of $^{208}$Pb to be obtained naturally.

 First, we show the GDR oscillation in the framework of our ``soft" EQMD model with the original geometric approach for the {\it NN} scattering.
 In Fig.~\ref{fig:geometry}, the response of $^{208}$Pb as a function of time is plotted in the upper panel (a) and the corresponding strength function is drawn in the lower panel (b).
-The solid line is calculated with $\sigma_{NN}=0~\text{mb}$, i.e. no binary collisions are considered in this situation.
-The dotted line and the dashed line are calculated with a fixed cross section $\sigma_{NN}=100~\text{mb}$ and an energy-dependence cross section $\sigma_{NN}^\text{EQMD}$, respectively.
-To illustrate more clearly, the peak position and the GDR width calculated with $\sigma_{NN}^\text{EQMD}$ are plotted as a square in the inset.
+As a benchmark, the solid line is calculated without any binary collision during the GDR oscillation, i.e. $\sigma_{NN}=0~\text{mb}$ is considered in this situation.
+For the dotted line and dashed line, we employ the geometric approach with an energy-dependent cross section $\sigma_{NN}^\text{EQMD}$, with and without the low-energy truncation introduced in subsection \ref{geometry}, respectively.
+To illustrate more clearly, the corresponding peak positions and GDR widths are plotted as a square and a triangle in the inset.
 The hatched bands are the evaluation data calculated by the SLO model from Ref.~\cite{evaluation_data}.
-For the peak position, the result is slightly lower than the evaluation data.
-However, for the GDR width, there is a significant underestimate for our simulation.
-As shown in the upper panel, the differences of $\Delta\langle \hat{Q} \rangle$ among the three situations are rather tiny.
-Even for the situation of $\sigma_{NN}=100~\text{mb}$, which is the largest cross section in the original EQMD, the responding function only presents a slight decline in comparison to the other situations.
-Not surprisingly, the differences in strength functions are also very subtle.
-But these results do not negate the effectiveness of the geometric approach to treating binary collisions, as adopted by most BUU- and QMD-like models; they do suggest that the collision term used in the original EQMD is not suitable for reproducing the GDR width in the low-energy region, as it has not been updated for a long time.
+For peak positions, all situations are very close to evaluation data and only slightly lower than evaluation values.
+Compared with the situation with no binary collisions, the difference in the original geometric approach used in the EQMD model is not significant.
+However, when the low-energy cutoff condition is removed from the $NN$ collision, a small damping in the response function can clearly be observed.
+In terms of GDR width, the calculation without the low-energy cutoff is also wider.
+This suggests that a considerable number of collisions should occur in the low-energy region for dipole oscillations.
+However, using the geometric method employed in the original EQMD model, it is impossible to reproduce the experimental result, regardless of whether the low-energy cutoff is considered.
+Our calculations underestimate the GDR width by at least 1 MeV.
+However, these results do not negate the effectiveness of the geometric approach to treating binary collisions, as adopted by most BUU- and QMD-like models.
+They do, however, suggest that the collision term used in the original EQMD is not suitable for reproducing the GDR width in the low-energy region, given that it has not been updated for some time.

 Fig.~\ref{fig:symmetry energy vs peak energy} shows our study of the dependence of the GDR peak on the symmetry energy coefficient.
 As can be seen in the upper panel (a), a larger $c_\text{s}$ results in a faster GDR oscillation frequency.
 The corresponding strength functions are shown in the lower panel (b).
 As an observable sensitive to the symmetry energy, which acts as a restoring force for the GDR, the peak positions plotted as squares in the inset demonstrate an upward trend as $c_\text{s}$.
 Compared with the evaluated data, it appears that $c_\text{s}$ must have a value close to 33 MeV.
 Please note that no collision term has been considered in Fig.~\ref{fig:symmetry energy vs peak energy} to eliminate any influence on the peak position.
 The subsequent text shows that the binary collisions affecting the peak position are limited.